stevemckinney/iamsteve/data/blog/00125-how-to-datepicker-using-illustrator.md

 ---
-title: "How to: datepicker styling using Illustrator"
+title: "How to: datepicker using Illustrator"
-date: "2016-05-17T06:45:00+00:00"
+date: "2016-05-10T07:45:00+0100"
 lastmod: "2016-08-28T09:18:26+00:00"
-summary: "Following on from the datepicker post where it was more about getting the basics in place and focusing on some important Illustrator techniques that allow for accuracy and efficiency.
-This post will focus on guiding you through the process of making the datepicker easy to understand and have better aesthetics."
+summary: "In this post I’m going to show you how to make a datepicker efficiently.
+A reasonably common user interface element, but can be a source of frustration, to make in design applications.
+Due to the grid, and amount of items in that grid it can be difficult to align everything…"
 metadesc: "Following on from the datepicker post where it was more about getting the basics in place and focusing on some important Illustrator techniques that allow for accuracy and efficiency. "
 theme: "#ffede5"
 tags: ["Design"]
 categories: ["Design"]
 ogImage: "/assets/og/cover.jpg"
 status: "open"
-id: 126
+id: 125
-fileroot: "how-to-datepicker-styling-illustrator"
+fileroot: "how-to-datepicker-using-illustrator"
 ---

 In this post I’m going to show you how to make a datepicker efficiently.
 A reasonably common user interface element, but can be a source of frustration, to make in design applications.
 Due to the grid, and amount of items in that grid it can be difficult to align everything quickly in an application like Illustrator.